anoma/nspec/docs/arch/system/types/action.juvix.md

     `LogicRefHash` parameter - or it is contained directly in the `LogicRefHash` parameter.
 This part isn't properly generalised yet.

-Actions partition the state change induced by a transaction and limit the resource logics evaluation context: proofs created in the context of an action have access only to the resources associated with the action.
-A resource is said to be *associated with an action* if its commitment or nullifier is present in the action's `created` or `consumed` correspondingly.
-A resource is associated with exactly one action.
-A resource is said to be *consumed in the action* for a valid action if its nullifier is present in the action's `consumed` list.
-A resource is said to be *created in the action* for a valid action if its commitment is in the action's `created` list.

 !!! note